kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. Keep this page open, as you will use it in the next task.

-#### Task 2:  With the Microsoft Sentinel instance created, it is important that users that will have responsibility to support Microsoft Sentinel have the necessary permissions.
+#### Task 2: Built-in Microsoft Sentinel roles

+With the Microsoft Sentinel instance created, it is important that users that will have responsibility to support Microsoft Sentinel have the necessary permissions.
 This is done by assigning the designated user the required role permissions.
 In this task, you'll view the available, built-in Microsoft Sentinel roles.

 1. In the blue search box, enter **resource groups** then select **Resource groups** from the search results.